ilnaes/tidytuesdayPy/README.md

 tt = TidyTuesday("2021-04-06")
 ```

+If you do not provide a date (*i.e.* just `TidyTuesday()`), then the latest TidyTuesday will be used.
+Note that this will not be good for reproducability in the future!

-You can then access each data set from the data field.
+You can then access each data set from the data field using the filename, dropping the extension.

 ```python
 df = tt.data["forest"]